alexriss/imagex/readme.md

 Python scripts to analyze scanning probe images.

-It currently works with Nanonis sxm and CreaTec dat files.
+It currently works with Nanonis sxm and CreaTec dat files for scanning probe microscopy (SPM), such as scanning tunneling microscopy (STM) and atomic force microscopy (AFM).

 An example jupyter-notebook file can be found in the "demo" directory.